Imperador-RIC/Pip-Install/README.md

 To install the tool, run the install.sh installation script using the `./install.sh` command.

-Then you can run the `pip-install` command to use the script, or, you can run the tool passing some argument that is the name of a dependency file, if the standard naming convention used by the community is not used, called requirements.
+Then you can run the `pip-i` command followed by the install or uninstall parameter to install or uninstall a package or list of packages, if you enter the name of a dependency file such as "requirements.txt", the program will read and install or uninstall the packages listed in the file.

 ## Limitation

 The program cannot select specific versions of dependencies, it will always install the most recent version of dependencies available.

+Remember, if your operating system limits the functioning of pip it is because there is a reason behind it, use this tool wisely and only if necessary, after all, this tool is nothing more than a temporary and inadequate solution to a common problem, Use at your own risk and wisely.